 apt manager.
 Use pip to install python modules globally only if there is no package available.

-Usually you would use pip inside a virtual environments only.
+Usually, you would use pip inside a virtual environment only.
 Python

-Virtual Environment allows you to install Python modules in an isolated location for a specific project, rather than being installed globally.
-This way you do not have to worry of affecting other Python projects.
+allows you to install Python modules in an isolated location for a specific project, rather than being installed globally.
+This way you do not have to worry about affecting other Python projects.

-In the following sections we will show you how install pip for both Python 2
+In the following sections, we will show you how to install pip for both Python 2

 pip and Python 3

 Follow the steps below to install Pip for Python 2 on your Debian system:

 Start by updating the packages index: